DSSatPitt/studyGroup/codeOfConduct.md

 # Code of Conduct

 Study Group events are community events intended for networking and collaboration as well as learning.
-We value the participation of every member of the scientific community and want all attendees to have an enjoyable and fulfilling experience.
+We value the participation of every member of the scholarly community and want all attendees to have an enjoyable and fulfilling experience.
 Accordingly, all attendees are expected to show respect and courtesy to other attendees throughout the event and in interactions online associated with Study Group.

 To make clear what is expected, everyone taking part in Study Group events and discussions—instructors, helpers, organizers, and learners—is required to conform to the following Code of Conduct.
 Organizers will enforce this code throughout events, but you may also contact us privately; all communication will be treated as confidential.